Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Proposed method

+where the elements of $\bm{H}$ and $\bm{Y}$ in each time slot are concatenated to form an input $\bm{f_{res_{in}}}\triangleq\texttt{concat}(\bm{H,\bm{Y}})\in \mathbb{R}^{2M^2+2M}$ for the residual block.
+We jointly optimize this residual block with the whole pipeline and expect it to compensate for ZF equalization when faced with channel estimation errors.
 Note that we can also apply other MIMO equalization methods.
-However, we have observed that a simple ZF estimation method, together with a learned compensation, is sufficiently effective in the DeepJSCC-MIMO scheme.
-Moreover, the ZF method converts the MIMO channels into equivalent parallel sub-channels, which suits our approach of applying the self-attention mechanism over different parallel sub-channels and source signals.
+However, we have observed that a simple ZF estimation method, together with a learned compensation, is sufficiently effective.
+Moreover, the ZF method converts the MIMO channel into equivalent parallel sub-channels, which suits our approach of applying the self-attention mechanism over different sub-channels and source signals.

 To perform MIMO equalization in a closed-loop MIMO system with CSIT, we perform SVD decomposition and precoding as in Eqn. \eqref{precode_dl_MIMO}.
 At the receiver, we perform equalization as in Eqn. \eqref{MIMO_detec} to get: